 Travel Time: Approximately 60 minutes - 2 hours.

 Hours of Operation: 7 days a week, 11 am - 7 pm, every hour on the hour.

-Because it is geographically closer, trips from LaGuardia Airport to Manhattan will be quite a bit cheaper than trips from JFK.
+Because it is geographically closer, taxis from LaGuardia Airport to Manhattan are cheaper than taxis from JFK.

-Hoping to avoid the hassle of taking public transportation?
-Consider using a private car service.
-GroundLink is a black car service that specializes in airport transfer.
+One company, GroundLink, is a black car service that specializes in airport transfers.
 They'll take you to the airport from anywhere in the city.

 Guests are also able to see the cost of the service before requesting it, so there are no surprises when the bill rolls around.
 They're also incredibly dedicated to timeliness.